RIDE Adventures Tours & Rentals

 "Whether you're looking to tackle gnarly singletrack or simple gravel roads, a good ADV bike needs a few dirt-oriented features."

 The first is suspension, as ADV bikes need extra travel and ground clearance to get you up and over obstacles.
-The general rule of thumb here is "the more the merrier," but at minimum we like to see at least 6 inches of squish and around 7 inches of ground clearance.
+The general rule of thumb here is "the more the merrier," but at minimum we like to see at least 6 inches of squish and 7 inches of ground clearance.

 Again, much more is preferable, but because most beginner ADV riders benefit from a lower seat height, a lower bike isn't always a bad thing.